fscelliott/docsdonewell/_posts/2015-02-09-from-zero-to-editing-android-app-in-4.md

 headache....but it looks like this source code doesn't jive at all with their expected project directory structure and file extensions.
 (http://developer.android.com/training/basics/firstapp/index.html )
-1. Could this app have been developed in Elipse?
+1. Could this app have been developed in Eclipse?
 No, I don't think so...
 1. Floundering
 1. All right, let's back up.
 This app is nothing but a bunch of HTML pages.
 So let's google "How to make an HTML android app"